 (vi) For each Resource and Ancillary Service sub-type:

 (A) Ancillary Service capacity used for each Ancillary Service sub-type cannot exceed that Resource’s Ancillary Service capability for that Ancillary Service sub-type.
+For Ancillary Service type of DRRS, the Ancillary Service capacity used from a Resource cannot exceed that Resource’s HSL.

 (B) The sum of all the Ancillary Service capacities used for each Ancillary Service sub-type cannot exceed the COP HSL minus LSL limits.
+In the accounting of Ancillary Service capacity used for DRRS, the DRRS Release Factor (DRRSRF) for that particular Operating Hour is used.
 For Generation Resources that have a Resource Status of OFF and the Ancillary Service type is Non-Spin, consider LSL to be zero.
-Likewise, for Generation Resources that have a Resource Status of OFFQS and the Ancillary Service type is Non-Spin or ECRS, consider LSL to be zero.
+For Generation Resources that have a Resource Status of OFFQS and the Ancillary Service type is Non-Spin or ECRS, consider LSL to be zero.
+For Generation Resources that have a Resource Status of DRRS and the Ancillary Service type is DRRS, consider LSL to be zero.

 (C) For ESRs, consider:

-(1) Duration requirements for each Ancillary Service type and the submitted COP values for Hour Beginning Planned State of Charge (HBSOC), Minimum SOC (MinSOC) and Maximum SOC (MaxSOC);
+(1) Duration requirements for each Ancillary Service type and the submitted COP values for Hour Beginning Planned State of Charge (HBSOC), Minimum SOC (MinSOC) and Maximum SOC (MaxSOC).
+In accounting for SOC for DRRS, the DRRSRF for that particular Operating Hour is used and there is an additional check in which the DRRS Ancillary Service capacity used, without consideration of the DRRSRF, must satisfy the duration requirement for DRRS;

 (2) Ancillary Service deployment factors, duration requirements for different Ancillary Service types or sub-types, and the difference between the submitted COP HBSOC for the hour under consideration and the next hour; and